 Only a few, however, realize that an integral part of sustaining growth is avoiding the churn of existing customers.
-In fact, it costs 6 times more to attract a new customer than it does to keep an old one.
+In fact, it costs 6x more to attract a new customer than it does to keep an old one.

 Why is customer satisfaction important for growth?

 At its core, Customer Satisfaction Score (CSAT) is a customer experience metric that measures happiness with a product, service, or support interaction.
 Essentially, customer satisfaction asks your audience “How satisfied were you with [company].”

 But how does this relate to increasing your bottom line?

 Managing and maintaining customer satisfaction can land more sales and have a greater ROI than other marketing efforts.
 For example, 86% of consumers are willing to pay more for a better customer experience.